aristanetworks/avd-workshops/workshops/avd.md

     - spanning_tree_priority
     - mlag_peer_ipv4_pool

-    The l3spine node will need these additonal variables set.
+    The l3spine node will need these additional variables set.

     - loopback_ipv4_pool
     - mlag_peer_l3_ipv4_pool
     - virtual_router_mac_address

-    Variables applied under the node key type (l3spine/leaf) defaults section are inherited to nodes under each type.
+    Variables applied under the node key type (l3spine/leaf) defaults section are inherited by nodes under each type.
 These variables may be overwritten under the node itself.

     The spine interface used by a particular leaf is defined from the leaf's perspective with a variable called `uplink_switch_interfaces`.
 For example, s1-leaf1 has a unique variable `uplink_switch_interfaces: [Ethernet2, Ethernet2]` defined.
 This means that s1-leaf1 is connected to `s1-spine1` Ethernet2 and `s1-spine2` Ethernet2, respectively.